PrinciplesDotDev/principles/compute-properties-when-possible.md

 }
 ```

-Can become properties that are computed on read:
+Should instead become properties that are computed on read:

 ```js
 class Product {